Why MFG Jobs are Important

 SFA is a firm believer that you can not only serve your customers, but you can learn a lot from them, too.
 That is why we love to chat with them about what they are up to on their shop floors, to help solve the problems they are having, and to also see why they chose a Manufacturing related career.

 One of our customers had some great stories to tell, and we felt this would be a perfect addition to MFG Day 2016.
-Read on (and click the photo to the left for a larger view) to see how being both a Machinist and Programmer for manufacturing shop floors has changed James Baker’s life:
+Read on to see how being both a Machinist and Programmer for manufacturing shop floors has changed James Baker’s life:

 Why did you first get into machining and why have you stuck with it?
 “At first, I was a young married man with three small children and I didn’t want them to be hungry.
 That’s what started me in the machinist’s field.
 I was able to go back to school.
 Now, I’m 52 years old and I’m still enrolled in continuing education for my career, and also for music, for math.
 It was my family first, and then it became very inspiring.
 It was something different every day, something exciting every day.
 It was a blessing to be part of it, and it’s been 20 years into programming and 30 [years] in the machinist field.
 For me, it’s something I feel I’ll always do.
 It would take a lot for me to want to leave this field.”